Skip to content

 PARTNERS AND DONORS

-In Rwanda, Cordaid works with both national and international partners, including MINAGRI, RAB, MoE, NAEB, RFA, RCCDN, RICEM, AMIR, IUCN, Enabel, World Vision, ICRAF, Evergreen, Ignite, Hollande Greentech, Simbuka, Chomoka, and VIAMO.
+In Rwanda, Cordaid works with both national and international partners, including MINAGRI, RAB, MoE, NAEB, RFA, NAEB, RCCDN, RICEM, AMIR, IUCN, Enabel, World Vision, ICRAF, Microfinance institutions and banks of Rwanda, SACCOs, AMIR, Evergreen, Ignite, Hollande Greentech, Simbuka, Chomoka, VIAMO.

-Our recent donors include, among others, WFP, IFAD, Mastercard Foundation, Achmea Foundation, Rabo Foundation, Green Climate Fund, Embassy of the Kingdom of the Netherlands, BRD, TechnoServe, SIDA (Swedish International development), and the World Bank.
+Our recent donors include WFP, IFAD, Mastercard Foundation, Achmea Foundation, Rabo Foundation, Green Climate Fund, Embassy of the Kingdom of the Netherlands, BRD, TechnoServe, Swedish International Development, and World Bank.

 CONTACT